soxueren/atsd/administration/user-authentication.md

 ## Resetting Password

 -   The database doesn't store user passwords in plain text, instead storing a hashcode of the password in order to protect user credentials.
 Therefore it is not possible to recover a lost password, only password change/reset operation is supported.

 -   To reset the password for a user account:

-    - Open the `server.properties` file.
+    - Open `server.properties` file.
     - Add `user.password.reset.username={username}` and `user.password.reset.password={new-password}` settings and save the file.
 	- Restart ATSD.
-	- Remove the above settings from the `server.properties` file to prevent password resets on subsequent restarts.
+	- Remove the above settings from `server.properties` file to prevent password resets on subsequent restarts.

 ## Anonymous API Access

--   To enable anonymous API access, set `api.anonymous.access.enabled=true` in the `server.properties` file.
+-   To enable anonymous API access, set `api.anonymous.access.enabled=true` in `server.properties` file.